 Let’s kick things off with natural language processing.
 “Ask Jeeves” was one of the first natural language processing search engines in which users were called to ask full questions instead of keywords.
 Now, search engines, voice search and digital assistants all use natural language processing.

 Google characterized the process in a college humor video mocking search habits.

 What is natural language processing?

 Natural language processing understands colloquial, everyday language and phrasing as if you were talking to another person.
-It’s a combination of computer science, algorithms and artificial intelligence.
+It’s a combination of computer science, algorithms, and artificial intelligence.
 Computers are taught and programmed to process natural language data to make humans’ lives easier.
 Natural language processing is capable of making decisions based on syntax, semantics, and pragmatics.

-People want a quick answer and after one search.
+People want a quick answer after one search.
 As we said in our previous blog post, digital audiences have shorter attention spans than goldfish, especially on mobile.
 Natural language processing shortens the time it takes to answer a query because they can just ask as if they were asking a person in front of them.